 Are you practicing career management?
-Most of us think we are managing our career, but let me ask you the following questions:
+Most of us think we are managing our careers, but let me ask you the following questions:

 - Have you talked to your manager about your 3-year plan?
 (Yes, I said it, the dreaded three-year plan)